alfiramdhan/8Weeks_SQL_Challenge/Case Study 2 - Pizza Runner/Solution.md

 ## Case Study Questions

-Before you start writing your SQL queries however - you might want to investigate the data, you may want to do something with some of those null values and data types in the customer_orders and runner_orders tables!
+This case study has LOTS of questions - they are broken up by area of focus including:

+- Pizza Metrics
+- Runner and Customer Experience
+- Ingredient Optimisation
+- Pricing and Ratings
+- Bonus DML Challenges (DML = Data Manipulation Language)

-A. Pizza Metrics
+## A. Pizza Metrics

 1. How many pizzas were ordered?
 2. How many unique customer orders were made?